 A family may request a larger sized or Voucher than indicated by the Authority's subsidy standards.
 Such request must be made in writing within ten (10) working days of the Authority's determination of bedroom size.
-The request must explain the need or justification for a larger bedroom size.
-Requests based on health related reasons must be verified by a medical professional.
+The request must explain the need or justification

-If the Authority makes an error in the bedroom size designation, the family will be issued a Voucher of the appropriate size so that the family is not penalized.
+If the Authority errs in the bedroom size designation, the family will be issued a Voucher of the appropriate size so that the family is not penalized.